byuflowlab/DynamicStallModels.jl/docs/src/beddoesleishman_theory.md

 #### States
 AeroDyn lists a set of discrete states that are different from what a demarcated as the states from the original Beddoes-Leishman model.
 These states make sense when you consider simulation, as you need this information from step to step.
-I'll note that I had to add a couple of states to the original documentation, specifically $\tau_v$, $\sigma_1$, and $\sigma_3$.
+I'll note that I modified the original list of states, specifically $\tau_v$, $\sigma_1$, and $\sigma_3$ were added and several were removed.

 |     Variable     | Code Variable |  Name     |          Comments               |
 | :--------------: | :----: |:----------------------------------------------------------: | :----------------------------------------------------------: |